Chapter 1. Getting Started with Spring Boot standalone

 1.2.
 Deploying into Spring Boot 2

-In addition to Spring Boot 1, you also have the option of deploying into Spring Boot 2.
+In standalone deployment mode, you have the option of deploying into Spring Boot 2.

 For details about the OpenShift mode of deployment, see the Fuse on OpenShift Guide.